SeisComP/seiscomp/doc/base/overview.rst

 ********

-This overview section is intended to quickly introduce the reader into key aspect of SeisComP and to provide the access points for further reading.
+This overview section is intended to quickly introduce the reader into key aspect of |scname| and to provide the access points for further reading.

 Modular structure
 =================

-A SeisComP system is not a single piece of software but it involves automatic and interactive modules working separately to process data and to analyze seismicity.
+A |scname| system is not a single piece of software but it involves automatic and interactive modules working separately to process data and to analyze seismicity.
 Read the :ref:`concepts section on modules <concepts_modules>` for more conceptional details.